 The Meg is like one of those movies with an exponentially larger budget, and there is some pleasure to be derived from that.
 Several sequences are impressively staged, and the visual effects work is generally strong.
 Director Jon Turteltaub attempts to keep things largely tongue-in-cheek, while also going for genuine thrills and stakes.
 He is only fitfully successful – the film begins feeling like it might take things somewhat seriously, then dives headlong into the ludicrous as it reaches its conclusion.

 The film has high production values and boasts behind-the-scenes talent like Lord of the Rings production designer Grant Major and Clint Eastwood’s regular cinematographer Tom Stern.
-To raise the estimated $150 budget, the film must pander to Chinese audiences, and pander it does.
+To raise the estimated $150 million budget, the film must pander to Chinese audiences, and pander it does.
 It’s hard to discern how much of the silliness is intentional, and how much is a by-product of tailoring the film to the (perceived) tastes of international filmgoers.

 Statham plays the lead role, an indistinct roguish action hero trying to outswim a tragic incident in his past.
 Turteltaub noted that this is a Jason Statham movie without the requisite gunfights and car chases, and on that level, he technically is doing something different.
 Statham has just enough leading man charm for audiences to kinda-sorta go along with the sheer ridiculousness, at least for the first act or so.